spaceneedle/Chromeduino/README.md

  2. Launch the server with pm2 `pm2 start app.js -n chromeduino`
  3. Make it run on startup `pm2 save` and `pm2 startup` read the output of those commands.
  4. Edit the server.json file with your compile server's details and then submit a pull request.
 If you are unsure how to do that, post an issue with the details and we'll do it for you.

+### Notice of Non-Affiliation and Disclaimer:
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Arduino AG or Google LLC (“Google”), or any of their subsidiaries or their affiliates.
+The official Arduino AG website can be found at https://www.arduino.cc
+The names "Chrome", "Chromebook", "Chromebox", "Arduino", and "Genuino" as well as related names, marks, emblems and images are registered trademarks of their respective owners.